8 Pro-Tips for Retreat Planning

 Plan for downtime for everyone, including program leaders.

 One of the biggest mistakes retreat planners make is overpacking the schedule.
 This can be overwhelming to both participants and program leaders.
 Avoid this mistake by building plenty of non-programmed and scheduled time for people to integrate the materials they are learning.
-A break every 90 minutes (about 1 and a half hours) for at least 15 minutes or longer where people can find a private space to close their eyes, read, journal, or stare at the clouds.
+Take a break every 90 minutes (about 1.5 hours) for at least 15 minutes or longer, where people can find a private space to close their eyes, read, journal, or stare at the clouds.

-This allows program leaders to also become mindful, and take care of their own needs which can prevent depletion, exhaustion, and burnout.
+This also allows program leaders to become mindful and take care of their own needs, preventing depletion, exhaustion, and burnout.
 Make sure the retreat center offers multiple areas for small groups to communicate informally and places for self-reflection.

 Pro-Tip 3: Mirthful Movement